 Elementary Student Care

-For students kindergarten through fifth grade in all elementary schools in USD 475 (EXCEPT elementary schools located on Fort Riley and Milford Elementary)
+Kindergarten through 5th grade in all elementary schools EXCEPT those located on Fort Riley and in Milford.

 *Transportation is offered to and from the schools.